Benjamin Franklin

 “An ounce of prevention is worth a pound of cure”

 Winter travel can be an exciting adventure, offering new destinations, experiences, and the chance to reconnect with loved ones.
 It offers destinations that are less crowded and more reasonably priced.
 However, it also comes with a higher risk of illness.
 The cold, dry air, coupled with crowded airports and airplanes, makes this season a breeding ground for viruses like the flu, the common cold, and other respiratory illnesses.
 But travel doesn’t have to mean the inevitable onset of sickness.
-Taking the proper precautions can significantly reduce the chances of falling ill, and just as significantly, it can help you protect others if you do find yourself under the weather.
+Taking the proper precautions can significantly reduce the risk of falling ill and, just as significantly, help you protect others if you do become sick.

-During our recent flights home from Aruba, it became clear that many passengers still needed to be reminded of basic health practices.
+During our recent flights home from Aruba, it became clear that many passengers still needed reminders about basic health practices.
 We were surrounded by people who were coughing uncontrollably and blowing their noses, often without covering their mouths or properly sanitizing their hands.
 Some even coughed directly into their hands, spreading germs without any attempt to protect others.
-While there were more people wearing masks than usual, it still felt unsettling.
+While more people were wearing masks than usual, it still felt unsettling.
 Ryan, feeling particularly vulnerable, said, “From now on, I’m wearing a mask whenever I travel.”
-It was this experience and being a nurse that motivated me to write this article—to share essential tips on how to stay healthy while traveling and protect both yourself and others.
+This experience and my role as a nurse motivated me to write this article to share essential tips for staying healthy while traveling and for protecting yourself and others.

 The Importance of Staying Healthy While Traveling